online-ml/beaver/examples/taxis/README.md

 ## Steps

-First we'll upload a [River](https://github.com/online-ml/river) model from a second terminal.
+Let's first upload a [River](https://github.com/online-ml/river) model.
 The model is serialized with [dill](https://github.com/uqfoundation/dill) and the bytes are sent over HTTP.

 ```sh
 python upload_model.py
 ```

 Now we can simulate traffic.
 The order is the same as what happened in production.
-This is because we know the departure and arrival times of each taxi trip.
+This is because we know the departure and arrival times of each taxi trip, and can thus reproduce the exact same timeline.
 We'll apply a x15 speed-up to make things more exciting.

 ```sh
 python simulate.py 15
 ```

-You can periodically retrain the model in a third terminal, say, every 10 seconds:
+You can periodically retrain the model in another, say, every 10 seconds:

 ```sh
 python train.py 10